-On the 12th–13th of June 2017, EAT will once again gather 500 of the brightest minds from science, politics, business and civil society at the Clarion Hotel Sign, Stockholm.
-They will discuss progress on transforming the food system to solve the interconnected challenges of climate, sustainable development and health.
+On the 12th–13th of June 2017, EAT gathered 500 of the brightest minds from science, politics, business and civil society at the Clarion Hotel Sign, Stockholm.
+They discussed progress on transforming the food system to solve the interconnected challenges of climate, sustainable development and health.

 State of the World

 Dr. Gunhild A. Stordalen, Professor Johan Rockström, Professor Tim Lang, Svein Tore Holsether, Vidar Helgesen, Naoko Ishii, Peter Bakker, Jeremy Oppenheim, Per Fredrik Ilsaas Pharo, Guido Schmidt-Traub, Craig Hanson, Jonathan Farnell, Diah Saminarsih, Professor Walter Willett

 Rapid political and environmental changes are having drastic impact on societies across the globe.
 How can we move from intention to action, from commitments to systemic change?

 The Big Idea & How To Get There

 The Transition and its disruption

 Sir Robert Watson, H.E.
 Mrs. Ameenah Gurib-Fakim, Geir Molvik, HRH Crown Princess Victoria of Sweden, Dr. Ruben G. Echeverria, Dr. Belay Begashaw, Professor John H. Lienhard, Alejandro Argumedo, Marie Haga, Nicolas Moreau, Dr. Anna Lartey, Professor Walter Willett, Professor Anthony Costello, Dr. Tara Garnett, Dr. Sunita Narain, Dr. Sonja Vermeulen, Dr. Juan A. Rivera Dommarco, Dr. Jessica Fanzo, Matthew Freud